-The implications of the study suggests that the mechanism can have affected:
+The implications of the study suggest that the mechanism can have affected:

 - The climate changes observed during the 20th century

-- The coolings and warmings of around 2oC that have occurred repeatedly over the past 10,000 years, as the Sun’s activity and the cosmic ray influx have varied.
+- The coolings and warmings of around 2oC (36F) have occurred repeatedly over the past 10,000 years, as the Sun’s activity and the cosmic ray influx have varied.

-- The much larger variations of up to 10oC occurring as the Sun and Earth travel through the Galaxy visiting regions with varying numbers of exploding stars.
+- The much larger variations of up to 10oC (180F) occur as the Sun and Earth travel through the Galaxy visiting regions with varying numbers of exploding stars.